Latent Reasoning in TRMs is Secretly a Policy Improvement Operator: Deep Improvement Supervision

-Ideally, we want the \emph{reference} logits at step \(s\) to match the previous target \(\mathbf{y}^\dagger_{s-1}\) and the \emph{conditional} logits to match the improved target \(\mathbf{y}^\dagger_s\), leading to a double‑loss objective:
+We interpret the supervision step $s$ as enforcing a \emph{single policy-improvement move}: the pre-reasoning policy $\hat{\pi}_s$ should behave like a policy centered on $\mathbf{y}^\dagger_{s-1}$, while the post-reasoning policy $\pi_s^+$ should behave like the improved (optimality-conditioned) policy centered on $\mathbf{y}^\dagger_s$.
+The most literal objective is therefore a \emph{dual} cross-entropy:

-However, in a recursive architecture, this is redundant: the input to step \(s\) (which produces \(\ell_u^s\)) is a deterministic function of the output of step \(s-1\) (which produced \(\ell_c^{s-1}\)).
-Since step \(s-1\) is trained toward \(\mathbf{y}^\dagger_{s-1}\), \(\ell_u^s\) is implicitly anchored.
-We therefore use the \emph{single‑loss} objective
+In a recursive architecture, the input to step $s$ (which produces $\ell_u^s$) is a deterministic function of the post-reasoning state of the previous step (which produces $\ell_c^{s-1}$).
+Under teacher-forced recursion, training $\ell_c^{s-1}$ toward $\mathbf{y}^\dagger_{s-1}$ implicitly anchors $\ell_u^s$ near the previous target.
+Thus, we use the \emph{single-loss}